Process by Wesley Verhoeve

 It was a night to remember, a night that showed me a side of Amsterdam I hadn’t yet seen.
 One that I craved and missed from my time in New York City.
 As the doors of the music venue Paradiso swung open, I found my way backstage to capture the soulful essence of the Ghetto Funk Collective.
 I clicked away, taking portraits and group shots, immortalizing the instigators and architects of joy who would soon set the basement ablaze with their infectious beats.

 The atmosphere was wonderfully magical, pulsating with a palpable energy that sent shivers down my spine.
-The crowd was a tapestry of creativity, happiness, and positivity.
+The crowd was a bundle of creativity, happiness, and positivity.
 It seemed only fitting that this dance party unfolded in the basement of a converted church; it was a celebratory mass, honoring love, community, and joy as acts of resistance against the mundane.

 As the night wore on, the music soared to new heights.
 Once the upstairs concert ended, and the room was cleared, making way for Dancing Machine to seize the entire Paradiso and flow out of the basement room.